Start a debugging session

 In the Debug tool window you can see the list of frames and threads with their states, variables and watches.
 When you select a frame, you see the variables corresponding to the selected frame.

-To see all breakpoints in the project (with more advanced settings), press the same shortcut Ctrl+Shift+F8 again.
+To customize breakpoint settings, press Ctrl+Shift+F8.
+To see all breakpoints in the project (with additional settings), click More or press the same shortcut Ctrl+Shift+F8 again.

 Run to cursor